How to upload raw app screenshots

 AppScreens will sort and assign screenshots to the corresponding output sizes.

-Review the results carefully and make sure files have been assigned to the correct languages, screenshots, and devices before continuing.
 If the results are not what you expected, click Abort & import again and check that your folder structure is correct before re-uploading.

 Updating Screenshots